About the course

 You will be assessed on your performance in two written examinations around May, and through your submitted reports in assessed practical problems set during the year.

-The Department of Statistics has made some changes to the content and delivery of the course and the revised programme is running for the first time in 2016-17.
+The Department of Statistics has made some changes to the content and delivery of the course and the revised programme ran for the first time in 2016-17.
 There is now more emphasis on computational statistics and statistical machine learning, more opportunity for students to take courses from the MMath in Mathematics and Statistics degree, and enhanced class support.
 The assessment structure remains the same as in previous years.
-From 2017-18 the course is known as the PGDip in Statistical Science (previously the PGDip in Applied Statistics) to better reflect its content.
+The course is now known as the PGDip in Statistical Science (previously the PGDip in Applied Statistics) to better reflect its content.

 Students take four, or exceptionally five, courses each term.
 Three courses each term are core courses and students must complete the practical sessions in these courses.